ZongyangYue/CS188-Projects-2022Winter/_posts/2021-02-20-team09-MMDetection.md

 output y = 1 if this is a car else 0

-sliding windows detection

-larger sliding window

-even larger sliding window

-disadvantage: huge computational cost

-solution: convolutional sliding window detection
+sliding windows detection: focus on each window of the image and decide whether there is a car, and slide the window by one stride.
+The disadvantage is huge computational cost.

-Convolutional Implementation of Sliding Window Detection

-Turn FC layer into convolutional layer
+The solution is to use Convolutional Implementation of Sliding Window Detection, which turns FC layer into convolutional layer.

 ### Bounding Box Predictions

-YOLO algorithms
+YOLO algorithm is a one-stage algorithm that only looks once, instead of looking at the image twice as in Faster-RCNN.

-Intersection over Union (IoU)
+Intersection over Union (IoU) is a useful way to calculate overlapping.

 Non-max suppression: detect the object only once, pick the bounding box with the largest IoU

-Anchor-boxes
+Anchor-boxes are predefined shapes of bounding boxes.

 ### Region Proposal

-R-CNN: Regions CNN

-segmentation algorithm
+R-CNN (Regions CNN) is a segmentation algorithm.

-R-CNN: Propose regions, classify proposed regions one at a time.
-Output label + bounding box.
+R-CNN proposes regions, and then the headerclassifies proposed regions one at a time.
+Output is label + bounding box.

-Downside: quite slow
+The downside of this approach is that it runs quite slow.

-- classify one region at a time since not convolutional implementation
+- need to classify one region at a time

-Fast R-CNN: Propose Regions.
-Use convolutional implementation of sliding windows to classify all proposed regions.
+Fast R-CNN improves by using convolutional implementation of sliding windows to classify all proposed regions.

 - classify all regions all at once with convolutional implementation of sliding windows.
 - but the Propose Region part is still slow

-Faster R-CNN: Use convolutional network to propose regions.
+Faster R-CNN: further improves based on Fast R-CNN by using convolutional network to propose regions.

 Andrew Ng claims Faster R-CNN still slower than YOLO algorithm.

 ### Semantic Segmentation
-per-pixel class labels

-U-Net

-Transpose Convolutions

-U-Net Architecture

-make a 2 by 2 into 4 by 4
+Different from outputing a bounding box, semantic segmentation aims to output per-pixel class labels.
+A classical network architecture used is U-Net, which involves downsampling using Convolutions and then upsampling with skip-connections.
+We upsample by using Transpose Convolutions, which can make a 2 by 2 into 4 by 4, kind of reverse of convolution operation.

 ## Environment Setup
 1. In your google drive, create a new .ipynb file for environment setup, here I name it “SETUP.ipynb”.
 In SETUP.ipynb do the following environment setup